knewyousir/WFI-session-3/readme.md

 ## A Story Page

+When you create an entry in MongoDB it is assigned a unique id with [all manner](https://docs.mongodb.com/manual/reference/method/ObjectId/) of useful functionality.

-Edit `index.ejs` to use the unique id in the db as a link:
+Edit `index.hbs` to use the unique id in the db as a link:

 ```js
 {{#each entries as |entry|}}